isaacST08/Data_Compression_Algorithm/docs-src/main.typ

 times that byte appeared in a row --- its _multiplicity_.
 If the same byte appears multiple times but is separated by one or more bytes of a different value, then those same-bytes are treated as different _instances_ of that byte.
+However, due to the method of encoding described below, once a byte-instance reaches a multiplicity of 257, that instance is considered full and any remaining sequential bytes will need to be collected inside the next byte-instance.

 For example, consider the following input data buffer:
 $